dmtfvn/dmtfvn/README.md

 ## Hey You 👋 I'm Dimitar!

-An Industrial Design Engineer currently studying JavaScript.

-My primary focus at the moment is everything and anything related to Front-End and Back-End.
+An Industrial Design Engineer with a focus on everything related to Front-End and Back-End.

 ## Contacts